 Underneath some of the metrics you'll find pre-calculated conversion rates between different metrics so you can easy benchmark two playbook's against one another.
 See below for details.

 The performance report provides data on a single playbook but broken out by time periods.
 The metrics show on the cards and in the table are the same five core metrics shown on the playbook overview report.
 This report is also not in real time.

-The default time period is by day, and you can switch the time period to week or month with the dropdown at the top right of the page.
+The default time period is by day, and you can switch the time period to week or month with the dropdown at the top left of the chart.